Entries may be delivered in person to the following drop off sites:

 The Dominion Cup is sanctioned by the Brew Judge Certification Program, and follows all rules therin.
 Beginning in 2017, JRHB and the Dominion Cup became part of the Southeastern Homebrewers Association Competition Schedule.

 Every year, we make an extraordinary effort to provide some of the best prizes for our winners.
 We are able to provide some level of prizes to the top beers in each flight as well as the best in show for the entire event.
-Please take a moment to check out our sponsors (see links to the right) who have been extremely generous again this year in providing prizes for the event.
-Prizes range from growlers, textbooks, ingredients (including yeast, malt, and hops), brewery merchandise, magazine subscriptions, and all sorts of other items.
+Please take a moment to check out our sponsors (see links above) who have been extremely generous again this year in providing prizes for the event.
+Prizes range from major equipment, cash prizes, growlers, textbooks, ingredients (including yeast, malt, and hops), brewery merchandise, magazine subscriptions, and all sorts of other items.

 Again this year - we have established a "Brewer of the Year" style award known as the Lloyd O'Hara Plato Award.
 The award has been named in memory of one of our members who we lost unexpectedly in 2017.
 This award will have prizes similar to the B.O.S. award in quality and will be given to the brewer with the most 1st, 2nd, or 3rd place finishes at any first-round table based upon the following points scale: